mikeyparker/edgist/content/posts/the-wave-that-wonders/index.md

 At first, it was just a sense—a distance between the thoughts and the one observing them.
 The realisation that I could watch them rise and pass like waves.

 > A wave is not separate from the ocean.
-It is the ocean, briefly in motion.
+It is the ocean, in motion.

 So what if I'm not the wave?